ResearchObject/ro-crate/docs/1.2-DRAFT/profiles.md

 defined terms both within its `@context` and ideally as entities in its `@graph`.

-#### Profile inheritance
+#### Multiple profiles

 RO-Crate profiles sometimes build on each other.
-Note that unlike in traditional object-oriented programming with strict class hierarchies, profiles are a looser construct of conventions rather than rules.
-Therefore there are roughly these ways to inherit or import one profile from another:
+Note that unlike traditional object-oriented programming with strict class hierarchies, profiles are a looser construct of conventions rather than absolute rules.
+RO-Crate therefore do not enforce any particular "inheritance" across profiles.

-1. Crates conforming to profile B MUST also conform to the profile A ("inheritance")
-2. Some crates that conform to Profile C SHOULD also conform to profile A  ("interoperability")
-3. A particular crate conforms to both profile D and A, but the profiles are not related ("mix-in")

-In all these cases, a crate SHOULD explicitly declare the `conformsTo` of each of the profiles it conforms to independent of any hierarchy.
-One reason for this is to avoid versioning issues in diamond inheritance situations.
-A second is to avoid forced resolution of extension profiles for a client that only knows the parent profile.

-For mix-in case #3, as any additional profiles are added to the `conformsTo` of the particular crate, it is up to the crate creator to ensure it is conforming to both profiles.
-The interoperability case #2 to declare an intended compatiblity with a second profiles, this can be appropriate where only a subset of conforming crates would inherit profile A. For instance, a crate conforming to a _Workflow Request_ profile may evolve to also conform to a _Workflow Run Provenance_ profile once the workflow has executed.
+A crate conforming to multiple RO-Crate profiles SHOULD explicitly declare `conformsTo` for each profile.
+Each profile MUST have a corresponding contextual entity for each.

-A Profile Crate can list an interoperable profile under `hasPart`, and recommend it by using the role `http://purl.org/dc/terms/conformsTo` in a resource descriptor:
+A Profile Crate can _suggest_ interoperable profiles under `hasPart`, and recommend it by using the role `http://purl.org/dc/terms/conformsTo` in a resource descriptor:

 ```json